Gerard Poortinga D.C. has practiced nutrition and applied kinesiology as a chiropractic physician for 40 years.

 Her subsequent training included eighteen months under the tutelage of Martha Horton and Dorthy Gonzales (CEREKA). in San Miguel de Allenda, where Hellen authored a bi-lingual manual and taught training programs designed to create a team of health workers for the surrounding villages.
 She then lived three years in a small Mexican village as apprentice of curandera Doña Julia Casarez

-In Prague, Czech Republic, Hellen worked in the office of Ph.D.
-Jiri Tyl, doing energetic therapy.
+In Prague, Czech Republic, Hellen worked in the office of Ph Dr. Jiří Tyl, doing energetic therapy.

-Hellen received a Doctor of Naturopathy. from Trinity College, and a nutrition certificate from the American Chiropractic Association, in 2009.
-Her current studies include attending courses of the International Academy of Medical Acupuncture.
+Hellen received a Doctor of Naturopathy. from Trinity College, and a nutrition certificate from the American Chiropractic Association in 2009.